FrogFrenzy/tax-prep-assistant/README.md

 ## Features

 - **Document Upload**: Upload PDF, image, and text files for tax documents
-- **AI Analysis**: Powered by Claude AI to analyze and extract key information from documents
+- **AI Analysis**: Powered by OpenAI GPT to analyze and extract key information from documents
+- **Google Authentication**: Secure sign-in with Google OAuth
 - **Document Tracking**: Keep track of all your tax documents with status indicators
 - **Category Organization**: Organize documents by Income, Deductions, and Business categories
 - **Progress Monitoring**: Visual progress tracking for document completion